 Family Support Coordinator:

-Our Family Support Coordinators are there for families from the day of their child’s cancer diagnosis.
-We have 18 dedicated Family Support Coordinators nationwide, helping families across both islands and coasts.
+Their Family Support Coordinators are there for families from the day of their child’s cancer diagnosis.
+They have 18 dedicated Family Support Coordinators nationwide, helping families across both islands and coasts.
 Many families will be supported by two coordinators – one at the treatment centre and one in their community – who work closely together to ensure the needs of the family are met no matter where they are based.

 Essential Care Kit:

-Our essential care kits includes little things that will have been forgotten in the rush to hospital and practical items to help during their stay and when they return home.
+Their essential care kits includes little things that will have been forgotten in the rush to hospital and practical items to help during their stay and when they return home.
 Basics like toothbrushes and shampoo; a comforting blanket, pillow and books; details of the support Child Cancer Foundation provides, our Beads of Courage programme; along with hospital maps and fact-sheets, all packaged into a roller bag.

 Over 70% of the families Child Cancer Foundation supports have to travel outside their community to receive treatment.
 Even for families who live near to the hospital, the cost of petrol and parking from hundreds of trips quickly adds up!
-We assist with travel costs and help keep families together.
+They assist with travel costs and help keep families together.

 Child Cancer Research: